This collection of essays is the first book devoted to exploring Marcel Proust's influence on Iri...

 Winner of the Modernist Studies Association (MSA) Edited Volume PrizeBringing together works by w...

-The Transformations of Tragedy explores different Christian influences, from the Early Modern to ...
+The Transformations of Tragedy: Christian Influences from Early Modern to Modern explores the inf...

 David Jones: A Christian Modernist? is a major reassessment of the work of the poet, artist and e...